She's All That: Plot

-The next day, Zack defends Laney's brother, Simon, from bullies in the cafeteria.
+The next day, Zack defends Laney's brother Simon from bullies in the cafeteria.
 After a falling out with Zack, Dean asks Laney to be his prom date.
 Taylor is humiliated when Brock dumps her, so she cozies up to Zack.
-When Zack turns her down, she tells him that Dean has already asked Laney to the prom.
+When he turns her down, she tells him that Dean has already asked Laney to the prom.
 When Zack confronts him, Dean reveals the bet, forcing a public confession from Zack.
 A furious Laney rushes from the room, refusing to speak to Zack.

 Unable to reconcile with Laney, Zack takes his sister to the prom.
 After some persuading from her father, a disheartened Laney agrees to go with Dean.
-At the dance, Dean boasts of his plan to seduce Laney.
+At the dance, he boasts of his plan to seduce her.
 Laney's friend Jesse overhears, and he and Mack rush to warn Zack, who has taken the stage with Taylor as Prom King and Queen.
 Zack rushes after Laney, who has already left with Dean.

-Laney returns home to find Zack is there.
-Laney explains how she avoided Dean's advances.
+Laney returns home to find Zack there.
+She explains how she avoided Dean's advances with a fog horn.
 Zack confesses his true feelings, and they share a dance and kiss by the pool.
-Laney asks Zack about the bet, and he says mysteriously he will honor the terms.
-On the day of graduation he appears onstage nude except for cap and a soccer ball, to applause from the crowd and smiles from Laney.
+Laney asks him about the bet, and he says mysteriously he will honor the terms.
+On the day of graduation he appears onstage nude except for cap and a soccer ball, getting applause from the crowd and a smile from Laney.